TheCoreMan/Irgunomator/README.md

 **PS:** Keep in mind that you will have to generate the locale `.mo` files.

 # Contribute
+Copied from 2016 Júlia Rizza
-Copyright (C) 2016 Júlia Rizza & licensed under MIT License
+Copyright (C) 2017 Shay Nehmad & Tomer Yogev licensed under MIT License